Why Should You Invest in Solar Panels?

 Solar panels can produce a significant amount of energy depending on the different climate conditions where these are installed.
 The positioning of the system is an important factor in benefiting from the most efficient energy production.

 Installing solar panel systems can save thousands of pounds per year on electricity bills.
 Installing a 3kW panel system saves at least £1,000 per year, while other more powerful systems can easily double that number.
-In a short period the investment of the system is therefore covered by the yearly savings alone.
+In a short period, the investment of the system is therefore covered by the yearly savings alone.

 While installing solar panel systems is a fairly expensive investment, the administering of these systems does not entitle too much.
 During the lifespan of the panels, which ranges from 25 to 40 years and beyond, maintenance costs are reduced to a minimum- no further cost is needed in keeping the system functional and running.
-It is important however, to establish the optimal position when installing them, allowing the panels to be as efficient as possible in their long lifespan.
+It is important, however, to establish the optimal position when installing them, allowing the panels to be as efficient as possible in their long lifespan.

-What Is Feed-In Tariff?
+What Is a Feed-In Tariff?

 Being qualified to receive FIT has the following benefits: